 - Most types of result data can be visualised within the Blender scene, plotted or exported to CSV file for subsequent visualisation.

-The blog posts on this site contain tutorial videos covering various aspects and capabilities of the VI-Suite.
+Future blog posts on this site will contain tutorial videos covering various aspects and capabilities of the VI-Suite.
+All the tutorial videos for the v0.6 release of the VI-Suite will be placed in a YouTube playlist as time goes on.

-The main VI-Suite website at http://arts.brighton.ac.uk/projects/vi-suite contains download links for the latest version and user-manual.
-Links to the github code repository can also be found there.
+The Download page of this blog contains download links for the latest version and user-manual.
+Links to the github code repository can also be found there where bug reports should be posted.
 The VI-Suite is released under a GPL version 2 license.

-Support requests should be posted to the VI-Suite Google Group which can be found at https://groups.google.com/forum/#!categories/vi-suite/support.
+Support requests should be posted to the VI-Suite Google Group.
 Comments can also be left here or on the relevant blog post.

 Having said that the VI-Suite does strive to create a flexible, powerful, comprehensive and user-friendly set of tools for the performance analysis of buildings, and I hope you find it useful.